-The Fund's primary investment objective is to provide its common shareholders with high current income .
-The Fund's secondary investment objective is capital appreciation.
-The Fund's investment objectives may not be changed except through an amendment to the Fund's Articles of Incorporation.
-Any such amendment would require the affirmative vote of at least 80% of the votes of the Fund's Common Shares and preferred stock ("Preferred Shares") entitled to be cast by shareholders, voting together as a single class, and of at least 80% of the votes of the Fund's Preferred Shares entitled to be cast by shareholders, voting as a separate class.
+The Fund's investment objective is to provide its common shareholders with high current income consistent with preservation of capital.
+The Fund's investment objective may not be changed except through an amendment to the Fund's Articles of Incorporation.
+Any such amendment would require the affirmative vote of at least 80% of the votes of the Fund's Common Shares and preferred stock ("Preferred Shares") entitled to be cast by shareholders, voting together as a single class, and of at least 80% of the votes of the Fund's Preferred Shares entitled to be cast by shareholders, voting shareholders, voting as a separate class.
+The Fund's investment policies may be changed by the Fund's Board of Directors without shareholder approval.
+However, the Fund's 80% investment policy described below may only be changed upon 60 days' prior written notice to the Fund's shareholders.